LandenTy/3D-Matrix-Projection/README.md

 around the clock since Early December, and I'm so so very proud to announce the bare-bones completion of this new Engine!

 I've also been thinking about making a custom Multiplayer solution.
 If TechSmart had the ability to use the Sockets library, I'd use that.
-But alas it doesn't, but it does have access to the Requests Library.
-So I may try to create a Multiplayer Engine to along-side my 3D Engine by sending back and fourth JSON Data Packets.
-With both the Server, and Computer making calculations based on players positions around them.
+But alas it doesn't, although it does have access to the Requests Library.
+So I may try to create a Multiplayer Engine to go along-side my 3D Engine by sending back and fourth JSON Data Packets.
+With both the Server, and Computer making calculations based on their own positions, as well as other player positions.
 I'm sure I'll make it work!